nobelk/reverb/RUNBOOK.md

 - **Ports:** `8080` (HTTP), `9090` (gRPC).
 - **Auth:** the same `AuthConfig` applies to both transports — bearer token on HTTP, API-key metadata on gRPC.
-- **Note:** the gRPC server uses hand-written types, not `protoc`-generated stubs.
-Clients must either use the Go types in `pkg/server` or implement the wire format from `pkg/server/proto/reverb.proto`.
-See README §gRPC API for the full caveat.
+- **Wire contract:** the gRPC surface is defined by `pkg/server/proto/reverb.proto` and the server registers against the `protoc`-generated stubs in `pkg/server/proto/` (`reverb.pb.go`, `reverb_grpc.pb.go`).
+Clients in any language can generate their own stubs from the same `.proto` and interoperate over standard Protocol Buffers.

 ### 4. Container / Docker